 In today's day and age, selling a sweet potato as a yam is actually illegal.
 Both distributors and farmers alike could be in the hole if they tried this trick today.
 The words 'sweet potatoes' has to be somewhere physical on the product or the label for them to be classified as a 'yam' for sales purposes.

 Can you handle another jaw-dropper?
-Sweet potatoes aren’t actually even potatoes.
-They belong to the Morning Glory family – you know, the flowers.
-However, there are two sweet potato varieties – one with a creamy white inside and one with an orange inside.
+Sweet potatoes aren't actually even potatoes.
+They belong to the Morning Glory family - you know, the flowers.
+However, there are two sweet potato varieties - one with a creamy white inside and one with an orange inside to make this debate even harder.

 How can you tell the difference?